Flexible Data Manager Tool

 Overview

-There are a couple of Life Cycle tools that make finding and changing schema data easier.
-These tools are beneficial as long as you follow Schema Module Specifications.
-The Schema Docs Dashboard tool lets you find and view schema module information.
-But the Flexible Data Manager takes it 1 step further.
-This tool can find and change schema module information.
-The tool gives the option to update information in a single submission or make a bulk change.
-The tool also lets you pick a field to update and change its value or data type.
-You can also update the submission's owner, which is helpful for RBAC (role-based access control) purposes.
+The Flexible Data Manager tool lets you locate and change schema module information.
+This tool lets you update information in a single submission or make bulk changes.
+It also lets you pick a field to update and change its value or data type.
+Lastly, you can also update the submission's owner, which is helpful for RBAC (role-based access control) purposes.

-NOTE Creators Also known as Unqork users; anyone who is inside the Unqork platform. must have the Administrator Environment Role to access this tool.
+Creators must have the Administrator Environment Role to access this tool.

-NOTE If you know the module ID for a schema module, you can also enter it in the address bar using a query string.
-After entering the query string, the form is prepopulated.
+If you know the module ID for a schema module, you can also enter it in the address bar using a query string.
+After entering the query string, the form repopulates.

 -